 - 1. Monitor and maintain the flattened curve through continued testing, disease monitoring, implementation of isolation, contact tracing, and treatment of COVID-19.
 Utilize the RISE guidance for evaluation and determination of re-closure of the community if needed. - 2.
 Provide clear and timely situational status, guidance, and support to the health care system to limit the spread of the disease and ensure continuity of essential healthcare services.
 This includes assuring health worker screenings are conducted, and hospital patient surge and alternate care site plans are ready to activate. - 3.
 Provide clear, coordinated, accurate and timely information through the Joint Information Center (JIC) to the public through social media, call centers and press releases and PSA's. - 4.
-Maintain timely and accurate situational status to the CEO, Emergency Operations Center (EOC), Public Health Department (PHD), County Board of Supervisors (BOS), Operational Area

-- Partners, California Officer of Emergency Services (CalOES) and the California Department of Public Health (CDPH). - 5.
+Maintain timely and accurate situational status to the CEO, Emergency Operations Center (EOC), Public Health Department (PHD), County Board of Supervisors (BOS), Operational Area Partners, California Officer of Emergency Services (CalOES) and the California Department of Public Health (CDPH). - 5.
 Monitor and execute plan to support logistical requirements for isolation and quarantine of the public, health care workers, first responders and essential personnel.
 Monitor logistics plan to provide for ongoing acquisition, warehouse capability, inventory monitoring, and shipment of medical and non-medical resources. - 6.
 Utilize EOC and DOC Logistics processes and plans to provide for ongoing resource support, including scarce resource allocation, isolation and quarantine activities, homelessness NCS, and ACS response. - 7.
 Provide fiscal tracking and accountability and ensure costs appropriate with the values at risk.
 Facilitate the processes necessary to seek all eligible funding opportunities for reimbursement of response costs, temporary and permanent enhancements of programs as they relate to COVID, and economic recovery programs. - 8.
 Develop and maintain a state of readiness for the potential need to respond to an increase in cases, additional COVID response support concepts, or a concurrent event.
 This should include concurrent event plans, MOU/MOA's, continuity of operations and government, community education, staff training and EOC facility readiness. - 9.
 Maintain communications, outreach and coordination processes to share timely and accurate guidance with our Operational Area Partners including elected officials, cities, special districts, utilities, nonprofit organizations, and other agencies which provides situational awareness and support.
 Serve as the means for support and information to our local jurisdictions. - 10.
 Implement strategies that facilitate community support systems, recovery of those systems and economic recovery.
 Guide business, government, non-profits and the Santa Barbara County community through the RISE process in a safe manner and in accordance with state and local guidance, state and local health orders and the RISE guidance. - 11.
 Provide guidance and support as appropriate to ongoing community support programs for our most vulnerable populations, such as those serving the homeless, low Income, seniors, and COVID-19 high risk, and those who are food insecure.
 Continue serving as a conduit between Santa Barbara County and the State of California.

 Vaccines.
 Local vaccine distribution updates are available on the Public Health website at https://publichealthsbc.org/vaccine/.
-The Santa Barbara County Health Department will be following guidelines from the California Department of Public Health (CDPH) and the Advisory Committee on Immunization Practices (ACIP) to prioritize vaccine distribution.
+The Santa Barbara County Health Department will continue to follow guidelines from the California Department of Public Health (CDPH) and the Advisory Committee on Immunization Practices (ACIP) to prioritize vaccine distribution.
 Vaccine production is slowly increasing in the United States.
 A phased approach will be used to ensure high-risk community members are prioritized as vaccine distribution continues.
-At first, the limited supplies of vaccines will go to frontline healthcare workers and residents of long-term care facilities.
-As the supply of vaccine increases, those with the highest risk of becoming infected and spreading COVID-19 will receive vaccines.